DerGuru/The-Resonant/New Chapters/Part3/P3-13_The_Night_Before.md

 Jason's throat tightened.
 "So... what are you saying?"

 "I'm saying: after this ritual.
 After we deal with RP-0.
-After things calm down—if they ever do—we figure it out.
+After things calm downâ€”if they ever doâ€”we figure it out.
 Together.
 Slowly.
 No pressure.
 No expectations.
 Just... see what happens."

 "I can work with that."

 "Good."
 She leaned her head on his shoulder, and Jason felt some of the tension drain from his body.
 "Because losing you would break something in me.
 And I'd rather have you as a friend than lose you trying for more."

 "You won't lose me," Jason promised, wrapping an arm around her.
-"Friend, partner, whatever we become—you won't lose me."
+"Friend, partner, whatever we becomeâ€”you won't lose me."

 *I approve of this conversation,* RAE said quietly through his awareness. *She's wise.
 And honest.
 And cares for you deeply.*